 To change the perception of reluctant international participant, India will need to engage much more actively across a wide range of fronts.
 In particular, it will need to expand from a bilateral to a multi-lateral mode of engagement to demonstrate a capacity to lead, rather than just negotiate win-win outcomes.
 Further, it will need to move from simple to multi-dimensional and from transactional to strategic arrangements, e.g. bilateral trade agreements need to be converted into multi-lateral regional (or global) partnerships, and initiatives such as one-off military exercises should form the basis for more comprehensive regional security frameworks.

 It is clear that the next 25 years will be a period of transition as the current world order gives way to something new.
 In the absence of a break in the current trajectory, the end of hyperpower status for the US, with increasing power flowing to China, (and potentially Russia) seem near-certainties India’s position in this new world order, however, is less clear.
 While Mr. Modi clearly believes that India deserves a seat at the table of global powers, this will require addressing all five of the prerequisites above in a targeted and coordinated fashion.
-This is clearly a significant challenge: addressing India’s economic challenges alone has taken up nearly the entirety of Mr Modi’s bandwidth as Prime Minister as well as significant political capital.
+This is clearly a significant challenge: addressing India’s economic challenges alone has taken up nearly the entirety of Mr Modi’s bandwidth as ‘For the majority of its post-independence history, India has stuck to a policy of international non-alignment … if India has global leadership aspirations, this needs to change quickly’ Prime Minister as well as significant political capital.
 Adding to this an integrated security, foreign policy and political dimension will be no mean feat.
 Without widening the inner circle working with Mr Modi, these endeavours will indeed prove impossible to address.
 In addition, and most importantly, the government will need to build a level of consensus on India’s expanding role and ambition within its own ranks, with the opposition in regional and national government and within society as a whole.
 Achieving this consensus may well be the biggest challenge; the country’s long-established policy of non-alignment has become a core part of the national identity, creating resistance against deviations from the country’s passive and neutral status quo.
 This is the case among ordinary Indians, who are evenly split on whether India should play a more active role in the Asia-Pacific region as well as among the three million bureaucrats effectively running the country.

 Finally, India will need to execute its bid for leadership in a way that manages its relationship with China, who is in the midst of its own leadership bid across a range of issues.
 The overlap of American and Chinese interests in the Asia-Pacific region and globally has given rise to speculation that both countries might fall into the Thucydides Trap, when a rising power causes fear in an established power which escalates toward war.
 With China several steps ahead of India in staking out leadership positions, India, should it not execute carefully, risks being the rising power that triggers a reaction from the more established China that takes energy to resolve and diverts it from its domestic agenda.